w-pay/sdk-wpay-jvm/README.md

 If the SDK for a variant needs to be updated the relevant "SDK Generators" task can be used; see `$ ./gradlew tasks` for details.

-**Caveat:** Due to not being able to provide the API spec dynamically, the Village API spec is expected to be found in the root of the project.
+**Caveat:** Due to not being able to [provide the API spec dynamically](https://github.com/OpenAPITools/openapi-generator/issues/5965), the Village API spec is expected to be found in the root of the project.

 A symlink will suffice.

-See https://github.com/OpenAPITools/openapi-generator/issues/5965 for more details.

 ## Building an SDK variant